Helm* Chart for Tutorial Server

 value: {{ .Values.tutorialServer.initialCount | quote }}

-Checking the Helm chart
+Checking the Helm Chart

 Running **helm lint** (while back out to the **tutorial-charts** directory) on the chart is recommended to check for